 The Sikyon project is a fully integrated multidisciplinary research program to study the human presence and activity on the plateau of ancient Sikyon, a city in northeastern Peloponnese between Corinth and Achaia.
-The project was begun in the summer of 2004 by the University of Thessaly in collaboration with the 37th Ephoreia of Prehistoric and Classical Antiquities, the Institute of Mediterranean Studies at FORTH and the University of York (UK).
-The current research follows on, and is integrally linked with, an extensive survey conducted between 1996 and 2002 in the ca. 360 km2 territory of the ancient city (Lolos, 2011).
+The project was begun in the summer of 2004 by the University of Thessaly in collaboration with the 37th Ephoreia of Prehistoric and Classical Antiquities, the Institute of Mediterranean Studies at FORTH, and the University of York (UK), and since 2013 continues under the auspices of the Archaeological Society of Athens.
+The current research follows on an extensive survey conducted between 1996 and 2002 in the ca. 360 km2 territory of the ancient city (Lolos 2011).

-The goals of the on-going research are twofold: The primary aim is to produce a multidisciplinary study of the intra-mural area across the ages, and to trace human presence and activity from prehistoric times to the early modern era.
+The goals of the on-going research are twofold: the primary aim is to produce a multidisciplinary study of the intra-mural area across the ages, and to trace human presence and activity from prehistoric times to the early modern era.
 The second and more broad-ranging aim is to investigate the plateau in its context within the landscape and thus build upon the framework of the previous extensive survey of the territory of Sikyon.
-This extensive survey underscored the need for research into both the rural and urban components and it is hoped that the intensive survey of the urban area will complement this previous work and allow a wider understanding of both city and chora.

 In order to meet these goals, we proceeded with an intensive surface survey of the plateau (2004 to 2009), followed by large-scale excavations around the agora of the ancient city (from 2013 onwards).

 April 2021 The digital archive of the urban survey is now deposited within Zenodo (open access platform) comprising the databases, the GIS data, the geophysical data, and digital photographs from the project.
 The GIS archive of the extensive regional survey is also deposited.